 One of the best ways to encourage your people to keep growing and achieve career goals is through on-going employee recognition.
 Make sure to recognize outstanding effort, accomplishments, and major milestones, beyond what you have discussed in terms of promotions.
 This can be done through public praise, spot bonuses, gift cards, vacation time, or added benefits.

 Here at Guusto, we use our platform to reward employees for successfully completing projects, demonstrating behaviour that aligns with company core values, and much more!

 Wondering how you can build a digital recognition program that can help motivate your employees to grow their skills and reach longer-term career goals?
 Hit the button below to chat with someone from our team.

 Many companies fail to build a great experience for new employees that gets them producing results fast and ensures they stick around.
-So next week, we explore the 5 Stages of Impactful Employee On-Boarding.
+So next, we explore the 5 Stages of Impactful Employee On-Boarding.
 It will cover the following in detail:

 - Why is the On-Boarding Experience Important?